jarusll/the-logs/index.md

 Looked up React profiling and testing.
 Profiling is something I want to get into, get up some flamegraphs up and gain insights into performance.

 The train journey wasn't bad.
-I realised I never really got to see Mumbai.
+I realized I never really got to see Mumbai.
 I like it when everythings just lively.

 # 2022-08-21

 Played Valheim with FLARE.
 We've made quite progress.
-Unfortunately the screenshots he sent me are not alot.
+Unfortunately the screenshots he sent me are nota lot .
 I'll post when I have many.

 I also played GO with FLARE and Spicy.
 I am bad at FPS and I like when they play casual with me.